z-shell/.github/governance/README.md

 ## How do we use this?

 1. Organization's mission described in Section 1 of the [CHARTER.md](organization/CHARTER.md) file.
-2. The TSC memebers are listed in [STEERING-COMMITTEE.md](organization/STEERING-COMMITTEE.md).
+2. The [TSC members](https://github.com/orgs/z-shell/teams/tsc) are listed in [STEERING-COMMITTEE.md](organization/STEERING-COMMITTEE.md).
 3. Each project under organization's governance, has a repository where maintainers are listed in the [MAINTAINERS.md](project/MAINTAINERS.md) file.